jamifyjs/redis-streams/README.md

 with async/await promise syntax.

-The write stream has ben enhanced to include automatic generation of cryptographic hashes such as 'sha1' and others.
-Furthermore the redisKey can be automatically set to the self-generated hash to allow for integrity checks and easy lookups.
+The write stream has ben enhanced to include automatic generation of cryptographic hashes such as _sha1_ and others.
+Furthermore the redis key can be automatically set to the self-generated hash to allow for integrity checks and easy lookups.

+If the maxBytes option is set on the write stream, an exception is thown if the stream exceeds that upper limit.
+You can also set the TTL option, in order to automatically remove the data from the cache once the TTL is expired.

 The main benefit of streaming is more efficient memory usage and safe-guards against buffer overflows.
 Performance gains vary based on your hardware and depend on both data and chunk sizes.
 The default